getporter/porter/docs/content/mixin-commands.md

 The install command (required) is called from inside the invocation image during the `porter run` command.
 The current step from the manifest is passed on stdin.
-The mixin should write any output values to a file in the `/cnab/app/porter/outputs/` directory.
+The mixin should write any output values to their own files in the `/cnab/app/porter/outputs/` directory.

 Example: